Esri/calcite-design-system/CONTRIBUTING.md

 - Adding ideas for components by [creating a New Component issue](https://github.com/Esri/calcite-components/issues/new?assignees=&labels=new+component%2C0+-+new%2Cneeds+triage&template=new-component.yml).
 - Requesting features for existing components by [creating a Enhancement issue](https://github.com/Esri/calcite-components/issues/new?assignees=&labels=enhancement%2C0+-+new%2Cneeds+triage&template=enhancement.yml).
 - Reporting problems by [creating a Bug issue](https://github.com/Esri/calcite-components/issues/new?assignees=&labels=bug%2C0+-+new%2Cneeds+triage&template=bug.yml).
 - Working on [the issues marked as `help wanted`](https://github.com/Esri/calcite-components/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22+no%3Aassignee).
 There is also a `good first issue` label if you are just getting started.
-Before working on an issue, make sure to comment on it and ask for the specific action items.
+Before working on an issue, make sure to comment on it and ask for the action items.
 Sometimes there is additional context needed that is not specified in the issue.
-- If you want to help develop components take a look at [1.0.0 components](https://github.com/Esri/calcite-components/projects/1) which are the components we are targeting for the first release of Calcite Components.
+- If you want to help develop components take a look at the [new component issues](https://github.com/Esri/calcite-components/issues?q=is%3Aopen+is%3Aissue+label%3A%22new+component%22).
 Before starting development please review our [component conventions](./conventions/README.md) and the [Stencil documentation](https://stenciljs.com/docs/host-element).

 If you aren't familiar with the basics of Web Components and Shadow DOM, please read through some of the following resources before contributing: